Oakleon/oakpubsub/README.md

 # oakpubsub
-A partial google cloud node.js pubsub wrapper with promises.
+A partial [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node) (google cloud) pubsub wrapper with bluebird promises.
 Only does minimally what we need, no guarantees expressed or implied.
-Pull Requests for expanded coverage/features are welcome.
+Pull Requests for expanded functions/features are welcome.